aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ```
 cd apigw-eventbridge-schema-validation/cicd-driven-solution
 ```
 4. Copy the .github/ directory to the root of the repository.
-GitHub Actions requires workflow files be present in the .github/workflows/ directory.
+GitHub Actions requires workflow files be present in the .github/workflows/ directory at the root of the repository.

 ```
 cp -r .github ../../